Buying a bond

 Corporate bonds are routinely sold before maturity.
 Those bonds are then available on what's called the secondary market.
 On the secondary market, you'll find bonds offered at a premium or at a discount to par, depending on market sentiment toward the bond at that time.

 Once a bond is past the initial offering stage, its price and yield fluctuate with market forces.
 Keep in mind that yield and price are a seesaw in the bond world.
 When interest rates rise, the price of the bond falls; when rates fall, the price of the bond rises.
 If the price of a bond falls below par, the bond is available at a discount.
 If the price rises above par, it's offered at a premium.

 While the coupon tells you the interest rate at the time the bond was issued, you'll need to look for the yield-to-maturity when buying on the secondary market.
 That is the yield you'll get when taking into account the premium or discount.

-Grading bondsTwo major categories of bonds are investment grade and high yield, which is often called "junk."
 Investment grade usually implies lower risk of default and, therefore, lower risk to the investor.
-High-yield carries more credit risk and more risk to the investor, but that doesn't mean you shouldn't consider these bonds.
+The high yield carries more credit risk and more risk to the investor, but that doesn't mean you shouldn't consider these bonds.
 If you have the ability to tolerate risk -- and you know what you're doing -- you can find some lucrative opportunities.